-A Conversion Permit shall be granted where all documents required by the Review (d) Board have been submitted and the Review Board has made a determination at a public hearing, of which notice has been provided to tenants as required by paragraph (f) below, that the requirements of Sections 7-64 (a) through (h) in the case of a housing accommodation have been met.
+(d) A Conversion Permit shall be granted where all documents required by the Review Board have been submitted and the Review Board has made a determination after a hearing, of which notice has been provided to the owner and tenants as required by paragraph (e) below, that the requirements of Sections 7-64 (1)(b) through (9) in the case of a housing accommodation have been met.

 Notwithstanding the above, the Review Board may deny a Conversion Permit where documentation is incomplete in any material respect.
-The Review Board may also deny a permit if the Board finds that the hardships imposed on the tenants justify a denial.
 The Review Board may also impose reasonable conditions on the granting of a permit.
 The Review Board may deny a Conversion Permit where it has made a determination that any document or statement is false in any material respect.
-In addition, the Condominium Review Board, in its discretion, may deny a Conversion Permit if the Condominium Review Board finds that the owner has taken any action to circumvent the state or local condominium law, including, but not limited to, unreasonable rent increases, reduction or elimination of services, termination of tenancy without cause, or the imposition of new conditions of the tenancy.
+In addition, the Review Board, in its discretion, may deny a Conversion Permit if the Review Board finds that the owner has taken any action to circumvent the state or local condominium law, including, but not limited to, unreasonable rent increases, reduction or elimination of services, termination of tenancy without cause, or the imposition of new conditions of the tenancy.
 The Review Board may revoke a Conversion Permit previously granted where it makes a determination that any document or statement was false in any material respect at the time of the Review Board's decision to grant the Conversion Permit.
 The Review Board shall have the power to require the submission of additional documentation, including without limitation, purchase and sale agreements, deeds, agreements with real estate brokers, and/or cancelled checks, if in the Review Board's reasonable judgment, such documentation is necessary to ensure the fairness of its deliberations.
 The Review Board may, in its discretion, continue a hearing.
-A decision shall be rendered by the Review Board within forty-five days of the close of the public hearing.
-At the request of an owner, the Review Board shall conduct a preliminary public hearing, with notice to tenants as provided in paragraph (f) below, for the purpose of determining whether the notice required by Section 7-64(a) has met the requirements of this Ordinance as to content and service, but a Conversion Permit shall not be issued until the final public hearing described above, at which the Review Board has determined that all other requirements of this Ordinance have been met.
+A decision shall be rendered by the Review Board within sixty days of the close of the hearing.

-(e) In addition to other documentation required for a Conversion Permit, an owner applying for a Permit shall submit with the application a complete list of names and contact information of (i) current tenants; (ii) former tenants who vacated during the previous twelve months; (iii) any tenant who was evicted during the previous twelve months along with a copy of the summons and complaint; and (iv) any tenants who received a notice to quit or a notice of rent increase during the previous twelve months, with a copy of the notice to quit and/or the notice of rent increase.
+(e) In addition to other documentation required for a Conditional Permit or a Conversion Permit, an owner applying for a Permit shall submit with the application a complete list of names and contact information of (i) current tenants; (ii) former tenants who vacated during the previous twelve months, if known, or reasonably discoverable in the exercise of due diligence; (iii) any tenant who was evicted during the previous twelve months along with a copy of the summons and complaint; and (iv) any tenants who received a notice to quit or a notice of rent increase during the previous twelve months, with a copy of the notice to quit and/or the notice of rent increase.